MVTN: Multi-View Transformation Network for 3D Shape Recognition: Analysis and Insights

-Since overfitting is a major issue of multi-view networks, we try to introduce regularization techniques tailored to MVTN training.
-We propose three methods and report their results in \figLabel{\ref{fig:ablation-reg-sup}}.
-We observe that none of the techniques improve the test accuracy of the circular MVTN-MVCNN, and therefore we do not include them as part of the main structure of MVTN.

-\mysection{View-Dropout} View-drop out is an adapted idea from the dropout \cite{dropout} in neural networks.
-We basically drop every view before the backbone CNN of the multi-view network with some probability.
-This should prevent the CNN from overfitting to a single view and rely more on the entire multi-view set.
-In theory, this should help any multi-view network to generalize in 3D classification, but from our experiments, this technique damaged the training.

-\mysection{View-Noise Injection} The idea of noise injection is to add noise to the predicted views by MVTN to improve the generalization and reduce sensitivity.
-We note that this can help in general, but in our MVTN setup the improvement is marginal or negative.
+\mysection{Effect of Object Color} Our main experiments used random colors for the objects during training and fixed them to white in testing.
+We tried different coloring approaches, like using a fixed color during training and test.
+The results are illustrated in Table \ref{tbl:color}.

+\mysection{Image size and number of points} We study the effect of rendered image size and the number of points sampled in a 4-view MVTN trained on ModelNet40 and report the overall accuracies (averaged over four runs) as follows.
+For image sizes 160$\times$160, 224$\times$224, and 280$\times$280, the results are 91.0\%, 91.6\%, and 91.9\% respectively.
+For the number of randomly sampled points $P$ = 512, 1024, and 2048, the results are 91.2\% 91.6\% , and 91.6\% respectively.

-\mysection{Learning Distance to the Object} One possible ablation to the MVTN is to learn the distance to the object we are analyzing.
-This should get the cameras closer to details that might be important to the classifier to properly understand the object.
-However, we observe that MVTN generally perform worse or not improve with this setup, and hence, we abandon it.
-In all of our main experiments we fixed the distance to $2.2$ which is shown to be a good middle ground with good accuracy.
+\mysection{Learning Distance to the Object} One possible ablation to the MVTN is to learn the distance to the object.
+This feature should allow the cameras to get closer to details that might be important to the classifier to understand the object properly.
+However, we observe that MVTN generally performs worse or does not improve with this setup, and hence, we refrain from learning it.
+In all of our main experiments, we fixed the distance to $2.2$ units, which is a good middle ground providing best accuracy.
 Please see \figLabel{\ref{fig:ablation-distance-sup}} for the effect of picking a fixed distance in training spherical ViewGCN.